AJRepo/apparmor-skype/README.md

       `sudo systemctl restart apparmor.service`

-1. (optional) Setup crontab monitoring for snap skype updates.
+You are done!

-   See "Monitoring for Skype Profile Changes" below.
+Note: When snap refreshes skype you can lose your changes.
+See the section "Monitoring for Skype Profile Changes" below.

 ## Bash Scripts for Installation

-There are two scripts to do steps 0-3 above.
+There are two scripts to do the installation for you as well as doing some sanity checks on your system and backs up your old configuration file.

-* The first is named `update_with_diff.sh`.
+You only need one.
+Both are provided because I'm testing which one I might keep.

+The two files are:

+* `update_with_diff.sh`
   This uses the file `snap.skype.skype.diff` to do the update as above.

-* The second is named `update_with_add.sh`.
+* `update_with_add.sh`
   This looks for a '}' as the last line of the skype profile file and then replaces it with the contents of the file `snap.skype.skype.add` + '}'

 At some point these two scripts might be merged or one of them deprecated.

-Both of these scripts should be considered to be in RC-1 status.
+To have a script update and re-apply the apparmor profile just run one of them, i.e.

+`sudo ./upodate_with_diff.sh`

+and follow the prompts.

+Note: When snap refreshes skype you can lose your changes.
+See the section "Monitoring for Skype Profile Changes" below.

 ## Recovery